secure-systems-lab/securesystemslib/docs/signer.rst

 * ``Signer.sign``
 * ``Key.verify_signature``

-These interfaces can be implemented using arbitrary PKI technology.
-Many default implementations are included.
+The interfaces can be implemented using arbitrary asymmetric signing technology.
+The ``Key`` class is also a container class for public key data.
+The ``Signer`` class, on the other hand, treats the private key as implementation detail.
+This means that one specific signer may indeed contain the private key, but another calls a remote cloud KMS, or a local hardware token for signing.

-In addition, the API provides generic *load* methods for signers and public
+In addition to sign and verify interface methods, the signer API provides generic *load* methods:
-keys:

-* ``Signer.from_priv_key_uri`` - to load a signer from a URI
-* ``Key.from_dict`` - to load a public key from a serialized format
+* ``Signer.from_priv_key_uri`` -  Loads any specific signer from a URI.
+The specific signer implementation itself is responsible for the URI format and resolution.
+To become discoverable, signers and their URI schemes are registered in the ``SIGNER_FOR_URI_SCHEME`` lookup table.

+* ``Key.from_dict`` - Loads any specific key from a serialized format.
+The specific key implementation is responsible public key format and deserialization.
+To become discoverable, key type and signing scheme -- required fields in any public key -- are registered in the ``KEY_FOR_TYPE_AND_SCHEME`` lookup table.

-These methods allow an application to use the exact same code, in order to load any signer or public key, which implements above interface, independently of the specific implementation.
+An application can use these same methods to uniformly load any signer or public key, regardless of the specific implementation.
+Many signers and keys are already included in the signer API.
+And an application can also create and register its own.

-For a signer or public key implementation to become discoverable, it needs to be *registered* in the corresponding lookup table:

-* ``SIGNER_FOR_URI_SCHEME``
-* ``KEY_FOR_TYPE_AND_SCHEME``

 Usage
 -----